Uganda ends school year early as it tries to contain growing Ebola outbreak

 Recent reports have stated that 100,000 doses of the IAVI and Merck vaccine are in the process of being released to Uganda for clinical trials.
 However, that vaccine exists in bulk form and needs to be allocated into doses before it can be used.

-Even though the vaccines haven't yet been tested for efficacy in humans, there's confidence that they'll be effective.
+Even though the vaccines haven't yet been tested for efficacy in humans, there's confidence that they'll be as effective as the vaccines for Zaire ebolavirus.
 "The diseases are similar, the vaccines are similar, we expect the performance will be similar, but obviously we still have to prove that," says Feinberg about the vaccine that IAVI developed.

 The WHO released a statement on Nov.
 3 outlining its plans to begin clinical trials of the candidate vaccines.
 Makerere University Lung Institute in Kampala, Uganda, will conduct the trials with support from WHO, CEPI, and GAVI.